Krys333/BlogCodebase/content/posts/2023-03-01-orange-pi-basics.md

   image: images/author/krys.jpg
   twitter: '@KrystianBucko'
 categories: ["OrangePi", "Electronics", "RaspberryPi", "March 2023"]
-description: "How not to lose an arm and a leg when buying a mini-computer for your project"
+description: "How not to lose an arm and a leg when buying a mini-computer for your project."
 thumbnail: "images/thummbnail-orangepi.jpg"
 image: '/images/orangepi-diagram.jpg'
 ---